What is land management?

 Regional Council can help you to futureproof your land.
 Find out about funding and assistance available through our programmes:

 Contact us for more information!
-Call 0800 884 880 and ask for a Land Management Officer.
+Call 0800 884 880 and ask for a Land Management Officer or check who the main contact is for your catchment.

 Watch these videos to see how landowners and community groups are taking steps to protect and restore their land and waterways.